lsst-dm/dm_dev_guide/git/git-lfs.rst

    [lfs]
         url = https://git-lfs.lsst.codes

-Note that older versions of Git LFS used :file:`.gitconfig` rather than :file:`.lfsconfig`.
-As of Git LFS version 1.1 `.gitconfig has been deprecated <https://github.com/github/git-lfs/pull/837>`_, but support will not be dropped until LFS version 2.

 Next, track some files types.
 For example, to have FITS and ``*.gz`` files tracked by Git LFS,